 - Bureau of Law Enforcement fulfills the investigative and enforcement functions of the division, including investigation of license applicants and premises and undercover surveys for determining license compliance with minimum age of purchase laws.
 The bureau also investigates alleged criminal and administrative violations of Florida law when the violations correspond with activity occurring at the premises licensed by the division or without a license as required by law.

-- Bureau of Auditing collects and audits excise taxes levied upon on alcohol and tobacco products.
-They also collect and the surcharge on cigarettes and other tobacco products sold in Florida and conduct compliance audits.
+- Bureau of Auditing collects and audits excise taxes levied on alcohol and tobacco products.
+They also collect the surcharge on cigarettes and other tobacco products sold in Florida and conduct compliance audits.